 Let’s take a moment to understand the different pollutants and what they mean for those of us working, exercising, or just spending time outdoors.

 PM10: PM stand for “Particulate Matter.”
 PM10 means particulate matter 10 microns and smaller.
 Microns are a tiny unit of measure—for your reference, the diameter of a human hair is about 70 microns across!
 This is coarse dust pollutant that comes of combustion (like wildfires), as well as construction and agriculture.
 It also includes pollen, mold and bacterial particulate.
-This is a form of inhalable pollution that is more easily screened out with a mask, and our body does have some capacity through the action of nasal hairs, mucus, and lung cilia, to remove PM10.
+This is a form of inhalable pollution that is more easily screened out with a mask, and our body does have some capacity through the action of nasal hairs, mucus, and lung cilia, to remove and protect against PM10.

 PM2.5: This is particulate matter 2.5 microns and smaller—not visible to the naked eye, except in larger concentrations as haze or smog.
 Consider this a toxic exposure.
 The sources are the same as PM10, but PM2.5 are so small that they slip past our first-line defenses such as skin and cilia, and end up right in the blood stream.
 Often PM2.5 particles are comprised of dangerous substances as human-made materials burn.
 It is important to remember, however, that even wildfire smoke (as in, just trees and brush) contains many toxic compounds.
 For example, forests act as “sinks” for heavy metals as polluted rains fall.
 When forests burn, the heavy metals are released into smoke, which we then breathe in.

 This type of particulate poses serious long term health risks—especially for those with respiratory and cardiovascular disease but also for children, pregnant people, elderly, those with compromised immune systems, chronic inflammatory response syndrome (CIRS), and those with chemical sensitivities.
-When PM2.5 is dominant sensitive folks can feel ill and present with headache, nausea, confusion, flu-like symptoms, and brain fog.
+When PM2.5 is dominant sensitive folks can feel ill and present with fatigue, headache, nausea, confusion, flu-like symptoms, and brain fog.
 There are studies linking long term exposure to PM 2.5 pollution with the development of dementia and Alzheimer’s, as well as premature skin aging.
 I tend to notice some symptoms when PM 2.5 is in the high teens or low 20’s, even though the app doesn’t consider this an elevation.

 PM10 and PM 2.5 aren’t restricted to fires; they can be elevated near construction and industrial zones, in cities, and along highways.
 For outdoor exercisers who run, walk or bike on the roadside, wildfire smoke compounds the exposure.
 Exerting out of doors increases our uptake of this particulate matter.